Posted on Dec 19, 2017

 Once these cities led the way, others started following and casinos began to appear in many other countries.
 The lure of something new attracted people where they saw Roulette being played.
 The enjoyment and ease of play spread it's popularity and quickly established Roulette as the showcase game that the public associate with Casinos.

 Fast forward to the present day and the Roulette landscape has changed dramatically with the arrival on Online Gambling.
 Players no longer need to travel to Monaco and Vegas or even drive as far as the nearest brick and mortar casino.
 The distributed nature of the internet mean that Roulette can be played Online from the comfort of their own home by complete novices who have just read an Online Roulette Guide.
 The speed of data connections also mean that people can play on their phones when out and about.
 One of the most common times and places Roulette is now played is on public transport during the rush hour commute.
-Some cities like Madrid in Spain even have mobile coverage underground so people traveling on the famed Madrid Metro can indulge in a little Online Roulette after a hard days work by clicking on one of links below.
+Some cities even have mobile coverage underground so people traveling on the Metro can indulge in a little Online Roulette after a hard days work.

 Seeing the explosion in Online Roulette, Casino Operators seized the opportunity to develop an entirely new product called Live Dealer Roulette.
 This is completely different to the computer version of roulette in that players are actually taking part in a game of Real Roulette via a video link.
 They are competing against other players and also tuning in over the wire.
 This technology poses the question of whether it can actually be classed as online as there is a real roulette table and dealer on the other end.
-Regardless of the title, this version is extremely popular and trusted by players as they see it as less prone to fixing and enables them to test their roulette strategy in a version closer to reality than its online counterpart.
+Regardless of the title, this version is extremely popular and trusted by players as they see it as less prone to fixing and enables them to test their roulette strategies in a version closer to reality than its online counterpart, which offers a better probability of Winning Every Time They Play Roulette.